Today is the first day of the Blog Your Book in 30 Days 2016 challenge! We have our own badge, if you'd like to use it.

 On the 7th, 14th, 21st, 28th and 30th of the month, you will do a quick comment on that day's blog post posted on this blog about that week stating how the week has gone for you and anything you have learned or achieved from the challenge that week.
 Your comment might be quoted in the Blog Your Book in 30 Days book when it comes out or later in the blog itself and, by commenting, you are giving permission for your quote to be used.
 (You will be named with the quote.)

 Each day, you are to write one chapter and then copy and paste it into your day's blog post.
 By the end of the challenge, you should have a final word count.
 On the 30th, your comment will include your final word count and whether or not you have finished your first draft.
 Everyone who completes their first draft will be entered into a prize drawing.
 (The prize this year is a collection of different, mostly home-made things, and the items will be pictured on the blog as we go through the challenge, one thing at a time.)
 Every time you leave a comment on (one comment per post) a blog post, you will earn one more entry into the drawing.
-Your comments on the 7th, 14th, 21st, 28th and 30th will earn you two entries into the drawing, and my favorite comment from each of those five days will earn an extra entry.
+Your comments on the 7th, 14th, 21st, 28th and 30th will earn you two entries into the drawing, and my favourite comment from each of those five days will earn an extra entry.

 This challenge is self-driven and monitored.
 It is a way to keep yourself accountable as you write.